AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/tabs/api-reference.md

                 MediaConstants.Config.AD_PING_INTERVAL to 1,
                 MediaConstants.Config.MAIN_PING_INTERVAL to 30,
             )
-val mediaTracker = Media.createTracker(config) // Use the instance for tracking media.
+val tracker = Media.createTracker(config) // Use the instance for tracking media.
 ```

 <Variant platform="ios" api="create-tracker-with-config" repeat="11"/>

-Creates a media tracker instance based on the configuration to track the playback session.
+Creates a MediaTracker instance based on the configuration to track the playback session.

 #### Swift